EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration: Abstract

 \section{Abstract}

-Evaluating UX in the context of AI's complexity, unpredictability, and generative nature presents unique challenges.
-HCI scholars lack sufficient tool support to build knowledge around diverse evaluation metrics and develop comprehensive UX evaluation plans.
-In this paper, we introduce \systemName, an innovative system grounded in scientific literature and powered by large language models (LLMs), designed to help HCI scholars explore evaluation metrics and their relationship to potential research outcomes.
-A user study involving 19 HCI scholars revealed that \systemName significantly improved the perceived clarity, specificity, feasibility, and overall quality of their evaluation proposals.
-The use of \systemName enhanced participants' thought processes, resulting in the creation of a \textit{Question Bank} that can be used to guide UX Evaluation Development.
-Additionally, the influence of researchers’ backgrounds on their perceived inspiration and concerns about over-reliance on AI highlights future research directions for AI’s role in fostering critical thinking.
+{Evaluating UX in the context of AI’s complexity, unpredictability, and generative nature presents unique challenges. \textit{How can we support HCI researchers to create comprehensive UX evaluation plans?} In this paper, we introduce \systemName, a system powered by large language models and grounded in scientific literature, designed to help HCI researchers explore evaluation metrics and their relationship to research outcomes.
+A user study with 19 HCI scholars showed that \systemName improved the perceived quality and confidence in UX evaluation plans while prompting deeper consideration of research impact and risks.
+The system enhanced participants' thought processes, leading to the creation of a \textit{“UX Question Bank”} to guide UX evaluation development.
+Findings also highlight how researchers’ backgrounds influence their inspiration and concerns about AI over-reliance, pointing to future research on AI’s role in fostering critical thinking.
+In a world where experience defines impact, we discuss the importance of shifting UX evaluation from a \textit{“method-centric”} to a \textit{“mindset-centric”} approach as the key to meaningful and lasting design evaluation.}

 \ccsdesc[500]{Human-centered computing~Interactive systems and tools} \ccsdesc[300]{Human-centered computing~Empirical studies in HCI} \ccsdesc[500]{Human-centered computing~HCI design and evaluation methods} \keywords{User experience, Evaluation, Human-AI Interaction, Large Language Models, Usability}